bilala45/tree-walk-interpreter/README.md

 ### About this project

-**This tree-walk interpreter scans, parses, and interprets source code for Lox (a dynamically-typed scripting language) and includes support for statements, control flow, functions, and OOP (including classes and inheritance).**
+**This tree-walk interpreter scans, parses, and interprets source code for Lox (a dynamically-typed scripting language).
+It includes support for statements, control flow, functions, and OOP (including classes and inheritance).**

 **Skills/Technologies used:** Java